microsoft/FeatureManagement-Python/README.md

 ### Feature Flags

 Feature Flags are objects that define how Feature Management enables/disables a feature.
 It contains an `id` and `enabled` property.
 The `id` is a string that uniquely identifies the feature flag.
 The `enabled` property is a boolean that indicates if the feature flag is enabled or disabled.
 The `conditions` object contains a property `client_filters` which is a list of `FeatureFilter` objects that are used to determine if the feature flag is enabled or disabled.

+The full schema for a feature Flag can be found [here](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v1.1.0.schema.json).

 ```json
 {